mvanderblom/inventory-demo/inventory-demo-backend/README.md

     - Then you'd probably also need to introduce a [BFF](https://aws.amazon.com/blogs/mobile/backends-for-frontends-pattern/#:~:text=According%20to%20Sam%20Newman%2C%20the,one%20general%2Dpurpose%20API%20backend.) to avoid storing tokens in the browser
-- If the domain objects become more complex, you could consider using MapStruct for mapping between the database models and the dto's used by the service and web layers
-- The dto's are now shared between the service and web layers.
-It's good practice to avoid leaking database id's to the outside world.
-This could be solved by adding an extra model in the web layer and mapping to it in the restcontrollers.
 - The application now uses an in-memory variant of h2.
 This should also be replaced with a real database
 - Input validation could be improved in for updating the inventory.
 It now always accepts the new state regardless of current reservations
-- The implementation for cleaning up the reservation is now based on a scheduler. this leads to a lot of queries to the database. if that causes a problem, a solution using events would be more suitable
+- The implementation for cleaning up the reservation is now based on a scheduler.
+This leads to a lot of queries to the database.
+If that causes a (performance) problem, another solution should be introduced.
+Probably one that is event-based.